 - Solution: A dashboard that uses data collected from sensors installed in public waste bins.
 This dashboard can be used as a forecasting tool to find out which areas will have the most waste bins that need to be emptied most frequently.

-Using open data to optimise intervention rates in public waste management.
 Waste collectors usually work along a standard route to ensure that all public waste bins are frequently emptied.
 While this process works, it could be improved by ensuring that those collecting waste follow a route that allows them to empty especially those public bins that are (almost) full instead of emptying bins that contain no waste.
 Furthermore, we would like popular bins to be emptied more frequently.

 Fig, 1: Thematic map with a special gradation that indicates areas of the city with greater criticality (red), stable ones (yellow) and “virtuous” ones (green) bins.